openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |LANG| does not allow using some APIs from the |TS|/|JS| standard libraries.
-Most of the restricted APIs are related to handling objects dynamically, which is not compatible with static typing.
-The usage of the following APIs is
+Most of the restricted APIs are related to handling objects dynamically, which is not compatible with static typing. |LANG| forbids the usage of the following
-prohibited:
+APIs:

 Properties and functions of the global object: ``eval``;